 Carbohydrates - Workout - Carbohydrates

-Hayley Irvin provides three important reasons as to why you should eat carbohydrates before and after a workout.
+Hayley Irvin provides three reasons as to why you should eat carbohydrates before and after a workout.

 Carbohydrates are a lightning rod in the diet industry.
 According to the original food pyramid, nearly half of your daily caloric intake should come from carbohydrates.
-However, a number of popular diets suggest limiting your carbohydrate consumption or cutting it out entirely.
+However, several popular diets suggest limiting your carbohydrate consumption or cutting it out entirely.
 With so many conflicting ideas floating around, it can be difficult to figure out the number of carbohydrates you should eat every day and the optimal time to eat them.

 Fortunately, there is a time and a place for everything - including carbohydrates.
 For many people, the best time to eat carbohydrates is before and after exercising.
-Here are three important reasons you should start incorporating carbohydrates into your pre- and post-workout routine.
+Here are three reasons you should start incorporating carbohydrates into your pre- and post-workout routine.

 Carbohydrates are great sources of energy

 If you need energy before, during, or after a workout, carbohydrates are a great option.
 Because they are relatively simple molecules made up of hydrogen, carbon and oxygen, carbohydrates are some of the easiest foods for our stomachs to digest, providing a quick boost of energy for your mind and body.

 The simplest sugar, glucose, is absorbed into the body almost immediately when eaten, but sugar molecules in more complex carbohydrates take longer to break down and digest.
-Simple carbohydrates like fruit, honey, and dairy products are best eaten 1-1.5 hours before you hit the gym, whereas starchy carbohydrates like sweet potatoes, oats, and whole grains should be consumed 2-4 hours prior to a workout.
+Simple carbohydrates like fruit, honey, and dairy products are best eaten 1-1.5 hours before you hit the gym, whereas starchy carbohydrates like sweet potatoes, oats, and whole grains should be consumed 2-4 hours before a workout.
 Always opt for unrefined whole grains and avoid refined white bread and pasta at all costs.